Neural Network From Scratch#

 How do we adjust the model parameters?#

-• With the Loss Function, we can now perform the most important step in model training — adjusting the weights (i.e., parameters) of the model.
+Now that we have the Loss Function, we’re ready for the crucial step in model training — tweaking the weights (or parameters) of the model.

-• This optimization method to finding a combination of weights that minimize the loss function is called Gradient Descent.
+This optimization process of finding the best combination of weights to minimize the loss function is known as Gradient Descent.

 Gradients#